Patapizza05/checkers-front/README.md

 # Checkers game for JEE Labs

-Front made with Angular 2 to use with [Checkers-JEE repository](https://travis-ci.org/pierredfc/checkers-jee).
+Front made with Angular 2 to use with [Checkers-JEE repository](https://github.com/pierredfc/checkers-jee).

+## Server

+Source code is available at https://github.com/pierredfc/checkers-jee.

 ## Front